curreythomas/library-api-1/README.md

 ## Create a book - `POST /books`

 Add a book to the collection of books by providing a new book resource in the request body.
+The following fields are required:

+- `title`
+- `author`
+- `ISBN`
+- `genre`
+- `description`

 **Example**